NO CONTACT RULE: Moving on from the ex after a breakup

 What is the No Contact Rule?

-No Contact is an action taken after a breakup of removing yourself physically and psychologically from an ex-partner or person you've had a relationship with.
+No Contact is an action taken after a breakup of removing yourself physically and psychologically from an ex-partner or person you’ve had a relationship with.
+The primary purpose of No Contact is to Heal.

-With the No Contact Rule, you decide to no longer see, meet with, text, call, email, or message the ex in any way possible after a breakup.
+With the No Contact Rule, you decide to no longer see, meet with, text, call, email, or message the ex, in any way possible after a breakup.

 It is a self-care strategy of detaching yourself 100% from an unhealthy attachment--- at all costs.